nginxinc/nginx-one-workshops/labs/lab7/readme.md

     There are many different Grafana Dashboards available, and you have the option to create and build dashboards to suite your needs.
 NGINX Plus provides over 240 metrics for TCP, HTTP, SSL, Virtual Servers, Locations, Rate Limits, and Upstreams.

-    Take a few minutes to explore Grafana, and you can also import Dashboards that other people have created, by exploring the Grafana website and searching for "nginx".
+    Take a few minutes to explore Grafana, and you can also import shared Dashboards that other people have created, by exploring the Grafana website and searching for "nginx".

 <br/>